 - Content that is available in an Apple TV Channel - a third-party streaming services you can subscribe to from within the Apple TV app

-- Content that you can find on the various subscription services including Netflix, Amazon Prime, Disney+, and the on-demand TV channels
+- Content that you can find on the various subscription services including Netflix, Amazon Prime, Disney+, and the on-demand TV channels like iPlayer

 - Anything on Apple's TV+ including some free shows and all shows if you subscribe

 You can use the TV app to find where content is available so that you can decide to watch it in the relevant app on your device.
-(On a Mac running Catalina you will find the Apple TV app, but you may find the choice of content to be more limited due to the limited number of streaming apps on the Mac.)
+(On a Mac running Catalina or later you will find the Apple TV app, but you may find the choice of content to be more limited due to the limited number of streaming apps on the Mac.)

 How to use Apple's TV app to find shows